-- i) The measurement of the fair value of assets acquired and liabilities assumed in conjunction with the APL Group acquisition (Note 3). - ii) The determination of the fair value of share consideration issued for the purchase of the APL Group, including the liquidity discount applied (Note 3). - iii) Th measurement of the fair value of investments in private companies (Note 7).
+- i) The measurement of the fair value of assets acquired and liabilities assumed in conjunction with the APL Group acquisition (Note 3). - ii) The determination of the fair value of share consideration issued for the purchase of the APL Group, including the liquidity discount applied (Note 3). - iii) The measurement of the fair value of investments in private companies (Note 7).

-- (e) Use of estimates and judgments (cont'd...) - iv) The valuation of raw material stockpiles (Note 6). - v) The valuation of mineral reserve and mineral resource estimates (Note 10). - vi) The depletion of mineral properties (Note 10). - vii) The recognition and measurement of asset retirement obligations (Note 17). - viii) The determination of the fair value of share consideration issued for the purchase of the APL Group, including the liquidity discount applied. - ix) The determination of the quantity of raw material inventory on hand as at the APL Group acquisition date and as at April 30, 2022. - x) Identification and correct interpretation of indicators of impairment of the Company's assets. - xi) The carrying value and the recoverability of exploration and evaluation assets. - xii) The inputs used in the Black-Scholes option pricing model to value stock options, broker warrants and share consideration. - xiii) Whether the Company is party to a lease arrangement (Notes 9 and 16). - xiv) The economically useful lives of the Company's assets. - xv) The fair value of investments in private companies.
+- (e) Use of estimates and judgments (cont'd...) - iv) The valuation of raw material stockpiles (Note 6). - v) The valuation of mineral reserve and mineral resource estimates (Note 10). - vi) The depletion of mineral properties (Note 10). - vii) The recognition and measurement of asset retirement obligations (Note 17). - viii) The determination of the quantity of raw material inventory on hand as at the APL Group acquisition date and as at October 31, 2022. - ix) Identification and correct interpretation of indicators of impairment of the Company's assets. - x) The carrying value and the recoverability of exploration and evaluation assets. - xi) The inputs used in the Black-Scholes option pricing model to value stock options, broker warrants and share consideration. - xii) Whether the Company is party to a lease arrangement (Notes 9 and 15). - xiii) The economically useful lives of the Company's assets.